-- f. not delay or interrupt the proceedings or the peace of the council, nor disturb any member while speaking, by conversation or otherwise, nor disobey the orders of the council, or the presiding officer, except as otherwise herein provided; - g. support the laws established by the council; and - h. abide by these Rules in conducting the business of the City of Sacramento.
+- f. not delay or interrupt the proceedings or the peace of the council, nor disturb any member while speaking, by conversation or otherwise, nor disobey the orders of the council, or the presiding officer, except as otherwise herein provided; - g. abide by the Confidential Information Policy (Resolution No. 2010-108) prohibiting disclosure of confidential communications and authorizing public censure for failure to comply with the policy; - h. support the laws established by the council; and - i. abide by these Rules in conducting the business of the City of Sacramento.